r-spatialecology/shar/paper.md

 # Methodological background

+To analyse species-habitat associations, potential dependencies between the object locations and the environmental conditions need to be broken by randomizing the data as null model.
 Within the field of spatial point pattern analysis, there are two related approaches to study species-habitat associations [@Plotkin2000; @Harms2001].
 Both require the spatial location of all objects, as well as raster data for environmental conditions.
-To analyse species-habitat associations, potential dependencies between the object locations and the environmental conditions need to be broken by randomizing the data as null model data.
-However, to control for potential biotic processes, the spatial structure of the data must be preserved [@Plotkin2000; @Wiegand2014].
-The two approaches differ in how they randomize the null model data, while preserving the spatial structure, but nevertheless result in similar results.
-Finally, species-habitat associations are present if species can be found more often in certain habitats in the data than expected compared to the randomized null model data [@Plotkin2000; @Harms2001].

 The first approach to simulate null model data randomizes the environmental data, while keeping the object locations stable.
 This can be achieved by shifting the raster data around a torus ("Torus translation test") or using a random walk algorithm ("Randomized-habitats procedure") [@Harms2001].
 The second approach to simulate null model data randomizes the object locations, while keeping the environmental data stable.
 This can be achieved by fitting point process models to the object locations ("gamma test") [@Plotkin2000] or using a simulated annealing approach ("pattern reconstruction") [@Kirkpatrick1983].

+The two approaches differ in how they randomize the null model data, but both control for potential biotic processes by preserving the spatial structure of the data [@Plotkin2000; @Wiegand2014] and result in similar results.
+Finally, species-habitat associations are present if species can be found more often in certain habitats in the data than expected compared to the randomized null model data [@Plotkin2000; @Harms2001].

 # How to use the package